KeYProject/key-docs/docs/devel/Testing/ProveRules.md

       `File -> Prove -> KeY's Taclets`.
    (Better to select one at a time).

-3. Save a proof of the taclet in the folder
+3. Save a proof of the taclet in the folder `key/key.core/tacletProofs` or an arbitrary subfolder.

-      `key/key.core.test/tacletProofs`

-   or an arbitrary subfolder.
 It is recommended to use the name of the key-file in which the taclet has been defined as name of the subdirectory.
 The name of the proof file has to match the pattern:

-      `Taclet_$TACLETNAME.proof`
+`Taclet_$TACLETNAME.proof`.

-   For example, the proof of the taclet bsum_empty can be found under
+For example, the proof of the taclet bsum_empty can be found in `key/key.core/tacletProofs/bsum/Taclet_bsum_empty.proof`.

-      `key/key.core.test/tacletProofs/bsum/Taclet_bsum_empty.proof`

 The JUnit test case will fail